 Why Enterprises Choose to Upgrade to SAP S/4HANA

-A carried out by LeanIX and PwC states that 20% of enterprises have already completed their S/4HANA migration well ahead of SAP ECC’s end of life in 2025, and 49% plan to complete the transition by 2020.
+A recent survey carried out by LeanIX and PwC states that 20% of enterprises have already completed their S/4HANA migration well ahead of SAP ECC’s end of life in 2025, and 49% plan to complete the transition by 2020.

 The early adopters recognize that SAP S4/HANA is more than just a new ERP solution – it’s a tool for accelerating digital transformations and unlocking new value streams across organization.
 The key drivers for adopting new SAP software suite are as follows: